NBCLab/nimare-paper/_sources/subtraction.md

 :name: figure_subtraction
 :align: center

-An array of plots of the statistical maps produced by the meta-analysis.
+Unthresholded z-statistic map for the subtraction analysis of the two example Sleuth-based `Datasets`.
 ```

 Alternatively, MKDA Chi-squared analysis is inherently a subtraction analysis method, in that it compares foci from two groups of studies.